vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 NOTES
 125
 component parts.
-Rathakara means by poga "cbariotmaker, cartwright." by ridhi a caste which is not at all characterized by this profession, 22\. adhyayanasiddhabuddhyangatoabkangenäpi.
+Rathakara means by poga "cbariotmaker, cartwright." by ridhi a caste which is not at all characterized by this profession, 22\. adhyayanasiddhabuddhyangatoabkangenāpi.
 Such a "connotation" is, for example, that the rathakara in the literal sense of cartwright is disqualified for Vedic ritual, because a cartwright is a füdra; on this point see infra.
 23\. upanapana, which is the first step to his acquisition of Vedic knowledge.
 24\.
 Manu 10.23.